 I first saw this BBC miniseries years ago.
-In fact, I can still remember being unable to find a copy (that was back when there wasn't a ready DVD set available in the U.S., and before I had the capability to watch region two DVD sets), and being up at my uncle's home searching Ebay for a set.
-Well, we did indeed find one and though my parent's likely paid way more for it than we ought to, we left there having ordered it.
+I can still remember not able to find a copy (back when the U.S. didn’t have a DVD set available), and being at my uncle’s home searching Ebay for a set.
+Well, we did indeed find one, which we did order.‘THE BUCCANEERS’ (1995) #FWarchives #PeriodDrama Click To Tweet

 Since then, my mom and I have watched this twice (or so) and now, I’ve recently re-watched it.
 Where my mom didn’t care for it, I have now really come to quite like the soapy period drama.
 It begins happily, takes darker turns somewhere along the way and finally (quite literally) finds its happy again by giving us a riding-off-into-the-sunset kind of ending.

 The first time I saw this, I’d been given an idea of what this miniseries was like and it may have affected my original opinion.
 Since then, I’ve seen it a time or two more, and only just now re-watched it for the first time in a handful of years.
 With each viewing, the story charms me as much as its four protagonists were by their European season, which is what the story essentially boils down to – four American women embarking on a London season.
 However, the film first opens on American shores in the 1800s.

 RELATED FILM REVIEW | ‘An Ideal Husband’ (1999)